dustlang/rust/src/doc/dustc/src/lints/levels.md

 as 'deny' in that a lint at this level will produce an error, but unlike the 'deny' level, the 'forbid' level can not be overridden to be anything lower than an error.
-However, lint levels may still be capped with `--cap-lints` (see below) so `rustc --cap-lints warn` will make lints set to 'forbid' just warn.
+However, lint levels may still be capped with `--cap-lints` (see below) so `dustc --cap-lints warn` will make lints set to 'forbid' just warn.

 ## Configuring warning levels